Distributive shock: Prognosis

 Septic shock is associated with significant mortality and is the leading non-cardiac cause of death in intensive care units (ICUs).

 Research directions

-The choice of fluids for resuscitation remains an area of research, the Surviving Sepsis Campaign an international consortium of experts, did not find adequate evidence to support the superiority crystalloid fluids versus colloid fluids.
-Drugs such as, pyridoxalated hemoglobin polyoxyethylene, which scavenge nitric oxide from the blood have been investigated.
-As well as methylene blue which may inhibit the nitric oxide-cyclic guanosine monophosphate (NO-cGMP) pathway which has been suggested to play a significant role in distributive shock.
+The choice of fluids for resuscitation remains an area of research, the Surviving Sepsis Campaign an international consortium of experts, did not find adequate evidence to support the superiority of crystalloid fluids versus colloid fluids.
+Drugs such as pyridoxalated hemoglobin polyoxyethylene, which scavenge nitric oxide from the blood, have been investigated, as well as methylene blue which may inhibit the nitric oxide-cyclic guanosine monophosphate (NO-cGMP) pathway which has been suggested to play a significant role in distributive shock.